jordibares/houdini-guides-website/content/docs/book/part-1/introduction/ui-layout/index.md

 Houdini v17.5
 {{< /pill >}}

+{{< preamble >}}
+You will notice Houdini's user interface puts lots of emphasis on the need to navigate complex scenes given it is a non-linear workflow you will also notice there are a few new ways to manipulate your objects and panels to understand what is going on.
+{{< /preamble >}}

 Like every single DCC application, Houdini's structure consists on a viewport, a working area and parameters area where you can tweak the your selection available data.

 ![Default UI Layout][1]